MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/updateservice.md

 *   Filepath to a local `.RData` file holding R objects to be loaded.
 For example,  `model = "/path/to/glm-model.RData"`
 *   Filepath to a local `.R` file that is evaluated into an environment and loaded.
 For example,  `model = "/path/to/glm-model.R"`
 *   An object.
 For example,  `model = "model = am.glm"`
- For realtime web services (serviceType = 'Realtime'), only an R model  object is accepted.
+ For real-time web services (serviceType = 'Realtime'), only an R model  object is accepted.
 For example, `model = "model = am.glm"`